millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 ```

 we see the high temperature during these months was 107°F on July 2,
-1942, July 30, 1965, and August 8 and 10, 1981.
+1942, July 30, 1965, and August 8 and 10, 1981 and the lowest high
+temperature was 50.
+The expected high temperatures at the weather
+stations were 75.8188025 and 76.8212586, respectively.
+Our temp is
+38.1787414 higher than these.

-Even with a higher high temperature, we can calcualte that 115°F is 4.48
+Even with a higher high temperature, we can calculate that 115°F is
-and 4.29 standard deviations above the expected temperature during this
+4.4777521 and 4.2873669 standard deviations above the expected
-period.
-So the probability that a day in June, July, August of September
+temperature during this period.
+So the probability that a day in June,
-(a particular third of the year) has a high of 115°F or higher is
+July, August of September (a particular third of the year) has a high of
-0.00004.
-That means that we expect a day to have this temperature once
+115°F or higher is 9.0401778^{-6}.
+That means that we expect a day to
+have this temperature once every 111,000 summer days, or once every 900
-every 833 years.
+years.

 This assumes that temperatures follow a Gaussian distribution, and we
 already know that assumption is suspect.
 Let’s use R to make a visual
 check of this.

-First, we establish our datasets, one for each weather station.
+First, we establish our data sets, one for each weather station.
 We then
 find the normal distribution of best fit.

 ``` r